 As one of the area’s most experienced ballet instructors, Mrs. Razzetti has trained hundreds of dancers from the age of three through adulthood.
 Each year, her students consistently pass and earn above average marks on the grade-level examinations conducted by the Royal Academy.
 Past students have received scholarships or been accepted for instruction at Washington School of Ballet, the Harid Conservatory of Ballet, the Kirov School of Ballet, the Central Pennsylvania Ballet, the Vermont Berklyn Ballet, the Joffrey Ballet, the American Academy of Ballet, the Suzanne Farrell program at the Kennedy Center, Nevada Dance Theater and the School of American Ballet.

 In addition to training young ballet dancers, the Academy has appointed Mrs. Razzetti as a certified mentor to assist in the training and coaching of instructors who wish to complete the required teaching course and examination procedure which will qualify them to obtain their Registered Teaching Status.

-ABSA has staged and choreographed annual performances featuring the entire student roster each spring since 2008, including the classics Peter and the Wolf, Cinderella, Sleeping Beauty, Snow White, Alice in Wonderland, Peter Pan, Wizard of Oz, and Beauty and the Beast.
+ABSA has staged and choreographed annual performances featuring the entire student roster each spring since 2008, including the classics Peter and the Wolf, Cinderella, Sleeping Beauty, Snow White, Alice in Wonderland, Peter Pan, Wizard of Oz, Beauty and the Beast, and Swan Lake.